Saving the World

 - Every Wild ARMs game.

 - Star Ocean.
 All of them.
-3 and 4 replace "world" with "universe".
+Star Ocean: Till the End of Time and Star Ocean The Last Hope replace "world" with "universe".

 - Most of the Pokémon films.
 And in the Diamond, Pearl, and Platnium games, replace "the world" with "all existence".

 - All of the games have this as a major subplot integrated with the main plot of To Be a Master since Gen III, barring the remakes of Gen I and Gen II.
 It started with May and Brendan in Ruby, Sapphire, and Emerald, and proceeded to escalate from there, up to the above situation.

 - One of the (many) notable aspects of Planescape: Torment was that the plot had nothing to do with saving anything, be it city, world, plane etc. Rather, your main quest involved an amnesiac immortal trying to figure out who he is, who took his mortality, and eventually die.

 - On one occasion you do have to save a town that had literally gone straight to hell.
 Or, more strictly speaking, it restores itself to its rightful place once you defeat the local villain.

 - Similarly, Neverwinter Nights 2: Mask of The Betrayer.
 While there is a (in the grand scheme, rather small) danger to the world involved if you fail, but the majority of your motivation is that solving the spirit eater curse prevents you from dying, the fact that it no longer terrorizes the world at large is only casually mentioned.
 This is due to many shared developers.